Inpatient Rehab Services

 Volunteer & Safety Support

 Many volunteers have experienced rehabilitation themselves and can offer encouragement and support to patients and caregivers.
-Additionally, to ensure the safety of some of our patients, a 24-hour companionship might be ordered by a physician until needed.
+Additionally, to ensure the safety of some of our patients, a 24-hour companionship might be ordered by a physician as needed.

 Interpretation services can be arranged by the patient’s social worker prior to admission to help with language or sign communication between patients and the rehab team.